What to Bring – A Checklist

 - Paperwork showing the amounts donated to qualified charitable organizations (such as church or donations taken to Goodwill).

-- Receipts for any medical or dental expenses you paid during 2017 that were not reimbursed by your health insurance.
+- Receipts for any medical or dental expenses you paid during the tax year that were not reimbursed by your health insurance.
 This includes premiums for medical/dental insurance that are paid by you (amounts paid by employer or taken pre-tax on your paycheck do not qualify).

 - Health Insurance Marketplace Statement (1095-A)